ElieSDK/Movie_Recommendation_System/README.md

 This project implements a basic movie recommendation system using the MovieLens dataset.
 It computes item-based and user-based recommendations using cosine similarity.
 The system allows you to predict ratings and generate top-N recommendations for users.

 ## Dataset
+The MovieLens dataset contains 25 million movie ratings from users, along with movie titles and genres.
+It’s widely used for building and testing recommendation systems.

 Source: [MovieLens Dataset](https://grouplens.org/datasets/movielens/)

 ## Key Features